YvonneGuttmann/connector-sdk/README.md

 ###Business Logic (BL) Connector
 A node module that exports an object that contains the business logic of a one or more use-cases (e.g. expense approval, PO approval).
 The *BL connector* may use one or more *Drivers*, to implement the use-case.
-The *BL Connector* should implement the following interface:
+The *BL connector* should implement the following interface:

 * **init(options)** - Will be called by the controller connector when the process starts.
 Meant to allow initialization of the business logic if necessary.
 The options parameter includes: {"config", "logger"} properties.
 * **stop()** - Will be called before the connector is stopped.